 - Define what your controlling app has to DO: for example, identify available boards, read or save files in various formats.
 Does the app query the board for changes in values or states (i.e. polling) or does it wait for the board to issue an event (a.k.a.
 USB interrupt) of some sort?
 What happens to these values or states?

 - What do you want your host PC controlling app to LOOK LIKE to your users?
 This is typically the colour scheme, standard or custom dialogs, possibly other libraries.
 If you have Decaf with an LCD, it’s preferable that the host app and the LCD display look similar, otherwise this becomes a source of user confusion or worse, frustration.
 For example, text and graphics should be the same colour and font, with same or very similar wording.
-Another name for this is consistency: users appreciate this.
+Another name for this is consistency: users really appreciate this.

 - Does you app need to access a host PC video device?
 PiXCL supports webcams and TWAIN scanner devices.

 - Does the gadget include programmable devices from other manufacturers?
 You may need to create PiXCL extension command libraries using the Visual Studio DLL templates we supply.

 Building an app, along with the LCD user interface is always an iterative process.